Francis-Rings/ILA/README.md

-# [ICCV'2023] Implicit Temporal Modeling with Learnable Alignment for Video Recognition
+# [ICCV'2023 Oral] Implicit Temporal Modeling with Learnable Alignment for Video Recognition

 This is an official implementation of [ILA](https://arxiv.org/abs/2304.10465), a new temporal modeling method for video action recognition.